Continuous Backup for Exchange Server 2013 with DPM 2012 (Part 3)

 Follow these procedures to subscribe to notifications:

-- In DPM Administrator Console, on the Action menu, click Options.
+- In DPM Administrator Console, in the Monitoring task area, on the Action menu, click Options.

 - Go to the SMTP Server tab (Figure 10), type the SMTP server name, the SMTP server port, and the e-mail address you want to display.
 In the Authenticated SMTP server area, type a user name and password in the appropriate boxes.